libp2p/specs/ROADMAP.md

 Multistream would fit into this model: could we conflate it into the Wire protocol?

-**Why?** Peers act haphazardly when observed from the outside, as they do not have the means to act more collaboratively.
+**Why?** Peers act haphazardly when observed from the outside, leading e.g. to unnecessary connection churn.
+They do not have the means to act more collaboratively.
 We are lacking a wire protocol that governs the connection between two peers.
 Negotiating lots of piecemeal protocols is inefficient, especially for essential stuff.

 **Links:**